TiddoLangerak/ts-compose/README.md

 For the full implementation of all helpers, see `chain.ts`

 ## Footnotes
+1. After writing this, I found out that this approach doesn't work with functions that themselves use generic types in their arguments.
+This approach will therefore unfortunately still not work very well, and at the moment just hardcoding for the first `n` arguments still seems to be the only realistic option.

-1. In this blog, I've been talking about "returning" types from the intents, but this is not technically what's happening.
+2. In this blog, I've been talking about "returning" types from the intents, but this is not technically what's happening.
 We're not passing the types of our functions to the intent.
 Instead, as you can see from the signature, we bind the _result_ of the intent to our functions.
 So typescript effectively has to work backwards.
 I can't pretend to be knowledgeable enough to explain how exactly this works, but it does.

-2. This will still hit recursion limits, around 30ish (TODO: test).
-TODO2: possibly we can make this logarithmic
+3. This will still hit recursion limits, around 30ish, but we can possibly improve on this.

-On logarithmic: one possible idea is to split the list in 2 halves each time.
-There's 2 caveats here:
-- Can't do arithmetics, so can't do `T["length"]/2`.
-We can likely precalc it, e.g. `type Halves = [0, 0, 1, 1, 2, 2, 3, 3,....]` and then use `Halves[T["length"]]`.
-- Can't split a list easily, e.g. there's no efficient `Take<List, n>` (common impl would recurse `n` deep, running into the same problems we try to solve).
-Might come up with something clever by converting it to an object and working on the keys?
-- Could also do a lot more with precalc.
-E.g. let's say that we want to have a limit of 1024.
-We can precalc the "halves": [0...511, 512...1024] [0...255][255...512] etc. We can then use these as indices
-- Depending on our desire for infinity, we could also manually unroll.
-E.g. if we match on 4 params, then we can support up to >100 methods in the chain.
-Should be plenty.